Challenges of Planning Virtual Events (& How to Overcome Them)

 With so many options available, it is the virtual event organizer's responsibility to make sure that the event is easily accessible from all browsers and devices.

-Since everyone is not a pro in technology, it would be best if the organizers sent a detailed mail before the event, mentioning how to join the event from different devices, the options available and the restriction, if there are any.
+Since not everyone is savvy in technology, it would be best if the organizers sent a detailed mail before the event, mentioning how to join the event from different devices, the options available and the restriction, if there are any.

 The event organizer should also mention a number or an email address on which attendees can contact in case of a technological error.
 This will make the onboarding process very simple so that people do not leave the event feeling frustrated.